|

 Figural Form A

-Abstractness of Titles might be interesting.
-For those with
+the scoring for Abstractness of Titles might be interesting.

-pressing problems my scoring for Resistance to Closure might
+For those with pressing problems my scoring for Resistance

-tell you that I am persistent, unwilling to simply give up
+to Closure might tell you that I am persistent, unwilling to

-when I am seeking a creative solution to a problem.
-On this
+simply give up when I am seeking a creative solution to a

-measure I am average in Fluency, a result at variance with
+problem.
+On this measure I am average in Fluency, a result

-similarly titled measures on the Torrance, Verbal Form A,
+at variance with similarly titled measures on the Torrance,

-and that of the Williams Scale.
-Those tests measure verbal
+Verbal Form A, and that of the Williams Scale.
+Those tests

-abilities, this one is based on figures drawn during the
+measure verbal abilities, this one is based on figures drawn

-test.
+during the test.
 Perhaps then I am not a great artist.
-But then we are
+But

 concerns.